Course: Sociology

 Learning outcomes

-The aim of the subject is to acquaint students with the main sociological theories, categories, concepts, and processes to gain the tools for understanding fundamental and specific social processes and phenomena, to convey the latest sociological knowledge, to explain the connection between sociology and social work and to teach them to use sociological knowledge in their work.
+The aim of the course is to introduce students to the main sociological theories, categories, concepts and processes so that they acquire the tools to understand basic and specific social processes and phenomena, to convey the latest sociological knowledge, to explain the connections between sociology and the field of social work and to teach them to use sociological knowledge for their work.

-The student will acquire basic knowledge of sociology and will demonstrate the ability to view, in a comprehensive way, phenomena and processes that take place in a specific real society, especially in relation to health care and social work.
-He or she is well versed in the sociological literature.
+Students acquire basic knowledge of sociology, demonstrate the ability to take a comprehensive view of phenomena and processes taking place in a specific real society, especially in relation to health care and social work, and are informed about sociological literature.

 Prerequisites